Owen Dunell

-Owen Robert Dunell (15 July 1856 – 21 October 1929) was a South African cricketer who captained his country in its first Test match in 1888/89, as well as an early association footballer who played for Oxford University at the 1877 FA Cup Final.
+Owen Robert Dunell (15 July 1856 – 21 October 1929) was a South African cricketer who captained his country in its first Test match in 1888/89.
+He was also an early association footballer who played for Oxford University at the 1877 FA Cup Final.

 Education

-Although born in Port Elizabeth, Dunell was educated in England at Eton College and at Trinity College, Oxford, where he graduated BA in 1878 and Master of Arts in 1883.
+Although born in Port Elizabeth, Cape Colony, Dunell was educated in England at Eton College and at Trinity College, Oxford, where he graduated BA in 1878 and Master of Arts in 1883.

 Cricket career

 He played only three first-class games, two of them Test matches, although he was captain only in the first, being replaced by William Milton for the second game.
 His only other first-class match was for Port Elizabeth against Natal the following year.

 Football career

-He also played football in his youth, in position of full back, for Oxford University as well as two matches as a football 'Blue' with Cambridge University in 1877 and 1878.
+Dunell also played football in his youth, in position of full back, for Oxford University as well as two matches as a football 'Blue' with Cambridge University in 1877 and 1878.
 C.W.
 Alcock described him as "a very safe and neat kick; a thoroughly reliable back, though a little wanting, perhaps, in pace".
 He appeared in the 1877 FA Cup Final against Wanderers at Kennington Oval, which his team lost.
 He was a member of the Football Association committee in 1878.